arjun-menon/tax-analyzer/ReadMe.md

 Calculate Taxes in NYC
 ======================
 This tool gives you a detailed slab-by-slab breakdown of the taxes owed by an unmarried individual living in New York City.
+This tool is written in [ReasonML](https://reasonml.github.io/), and uses [ReasonReact](https://reasonml.github.io/reason-react/) and [Recharts](http://recharts.org/en-US/).

 ![Snapshot of web-based interface](https://raw.githubusercontent.com/arjun-menon/tax-analyzer/master/res/snapshot-web.png)